Carol Danvers: 1990s

-Carol Danvers continued to make sporadic appearances, and two additional issues planned for the original title—prevented by cancellation—were printed in a quarterly anthology series.
+Carol Danvers continued to make sporadic appearances, including being featured in the two issue mini-series X-Men Spotlight On...
+Starjammers Two issues of the original Ms. Marvel title—never previously published due to the original series' cancellation—were printed in a quarterly anthology series.
 That same year she appeared extensively in the storyline "Operation Galactic Storm".
-Near the conclusion of the story, Danvers loses her connection to the white hole she drew her powers from while diverting anti-matter from the Earth's sun left by the passing Nega Bomb, reverting to her original Ms. Marvel powers.
+Near the conclusion of the story, Danvers lost her connection to the white hole she drew her powers from while diverting anti-matter from the Earth's sun left by the passing Nega Bomb, reverting to her original Ms. Marvel powers.
 She retained the energy manipulation and absorption powers she had as Binary, but on a smaller scale.

-After several more team and solo appearances she rejoins the Avengers with the new alias Warbird (created by writer Kurt Busiek and artist George Pérez).
+After several more team and solo appearances she rejoined the Avengers with the new alias Warbird (created by writer Kurt Busiek and artist George Pérez).
 Busiek explored the character by having her develop alcoholism, struggling to come to terms with the loss of her cosmic powers and memories.
-Danvers disgraces herself during the "Live Kree or Die" storyline and is suspended from active duty.
+Danvers disgraced herself during the "Live Kree or Die" storyline and was suspended from active duty.

 After a brief appearance in Marvel's alternate universe title What If?, the character was featured in Iron Man, Wolverine, and The Avengers before making a cameo appearance in Mutant X.